brandur/sorg/content/drafts/acid.md

    hard.
 Implementing your own system _is_ going to yield problems; it's just a question of what magnitude.

+## Durability (#durability)

+Durability (the "D" in ACID) dictates that committed transactions _stay_ committed, even in the event of a crash or power loss.
+It's so important that even data stores that don't support the rest of ACI* tend to get it right.
+I wrote a separate article about [MongoDB's lengthy road to achieving durability][mongo-durability] for example.

 ## Constraints are good (#constraints)

 I talked before about how schemaless databases are often